Skip to main content

 Your pay stub is the written summary of how your gross pay (your salary before deductions) is calculated for a specific period (weekly, bi-weekly, semi-monthly), and all the amounts that are subtracted to determine your net pay (the amount you actually receive).

-If you receive an actual paper paycheque, then you pay stub will likely be a piece of paper.
+If you receive an actual paper paycheque, then your pay stub will likely be a piece of paper.
 If your pay is deposited directly to your bank account, your pay stub will likely be digital.

 What deductions can you expect?

-By law, employer must deduct income tax, and employee contributions to employment insurance (EI)Opens a new website in a new window - Opens in a new window and Canada Pension Plan (CPP)Opens a new website in a new window - Opens in a new window or Quebec Pension Plan (QPP)Opens a new website in a new window - Opens in a new window
+By law, employer must deduct income tax, and employee contributions to employment insurance (EI) and Canada Pension Plan (CPP) or Quebec Pension Plan (QPP)

 Income tax

 Because of a tax deduction called the basic personal amount, you may also not pay income tax on some of your income.
-In 2021, the basic personal amountOpens a new website in a new window - Opens in a new window was $13,808.
+In 2021, the basic personal amount was $13,808.

 In addition to federal income tax, you’ll also pay provincial tax, which is different for each province/territory.